CACILTD/forecaster/user-guide/Automation/Workflows.md

 ### Create Projects

-To build a new workflow users can either start from Create Projects or Select Projects.
+To build a new workflow users can either start from the Create Projects or Select Projects tasks.
 The Create Projects is used...

+**[ UNDER CONSTRUCTION]**

 ![Create Projects](imgs/Workflows_CreateProjects.png)

 ### Select Projects

-As already metioned, to build a new workflow users can either start from the Create Projects or Select Projects tasks.
+As already mentioned, to build a new workflow users can either start from the Create Projects or Select Projects tasks.

 The Select Projects option is used when we need to re-use one or multiple existing Project(s) of a Solution.
-To do so, simply drage the Select Projects tasks into the main workflow pane.
+To do so, simply drag the Select Projects task into the main workflow pane.

-When the Select Projects task is selected, the relevant Task Properties appear in the right-hand pane.
-Here, users can select one or many of the Projects of the Solutions.
+When the Select Projects task is selected, a list of the Solution's Projects appear in the right-hand pane.
+Users can select one or multiple Projects to include in the workflow.

 ![Select Projects](imgs/Workflows_SelectProjects.png)

 ### Import Data

-The Import Data is used to specify
+The Import Data is used to specify that at this step of the workflow the data has to be imported.

-From the Task Properties pane users can specify a new importation procedure, re-use of the existing one by updating the current importation configuration (i.e. data file, script) or re-use of the existing one witha clean import.
+From the Task Properties pane users can specify a new importation procedure, re-use of the existing one by updating the current importation configuration (i.e. data file, script) or re-use of the existing one with a clean import.

 ![Import Data](imgs/Workflows_ImportData.png)